Transaction isolation levels

-false, in which case the Read Committed isolation level of YugabyteDB's transactional layer falls back to the stricter Snapshot isolation (together with YSQL Read Committed and Read Uncommitted also in turn using the Snapshot isolation).
+false, in which case the Read Committed isolation level of YugabyteDB's transactional layer falls back to the stricter Snapshot isolation.
 The default isolation level for the YSQL API is essentially Snapshot because Read Committed, which is the YSQL API and PostgreSQL syntactic default, maps to Snapshot isolation.

 Internal locking in DocDB

 In order to support the three isolation levels, the lock manager internally supports the following three types of locks:

-Serializable read lock is taken by serializable read-modify-write transactions on values that they read in order to guarantee they are not modified until the transaction commits.
+Serializable read lock is taken by serializable transactions on values that they read in order to guarantee they are not modified until the transaction commits.

-Serializable write lock is taken by serializable transactions on values they write, as well as by pure-write snapshot isolation transactions.
-Multiple snapshot-isolation transactions writing the same item can thus proceed in parallel.
+Serializable write lock is taken by serializable transactions on values they write.

-The following matrix shows conflicts between locks of different types at a high level:
+The following matrix shows conflicts between these types of locks at a high level:

 |Snapshot isolation write||✘ Conflict||✘ Conflict||✘ Conflict|